-Prescription coverage: Understand your prescription coverage as well.
+Prescription Coverage: Understand your prescription coverage as well.
 Some policies prefer certain retailers.
-Find out if a mail order pharmacy is available through your coverage and will handle your meds.
-Learn how to use the system for greater savings.
-Our members have found they need to build in ordering and processing time when working with a mail order prescription system.
-They must keep up with their medication supply and order new supplies well ahead so they don’t run out.
+Some PSCers prefer a mail order pharmacy, which may be available through your coverage.
+Learn how to use the system for greater savings and the ability to receive up to a three month medication supply.
+You will need to build in ordering and processing time when re-ordering your medications with a mail order prescription system.

 State resources: Know how to reach the division of your state government that regulates insurance and how to file a complaint with them.
 In some states this would be the insurance commission.

 Determine if your state has a high-risk health insurance pool and if you qualify to use it.
-The Health Insurance Resource Center can be reached by clicking here. http://www.healthinsurance.org/risk_pools.
+Visit the Health Insurance Resource Center.
+Look in the upper left corner and click on "Your state" for available coverage in your state.
 The organization’s website has explanations of risk pools, and offers links to each state’s insurance risk pool.

 Learn how to access the state regulations and laws for insurance.
 Check state legislative websites for pending laws and related registers for new or proposed laws and regulations.
 Often this information is on websites that are updated periodically.

-- Medicaid for persons coming off of SSI, SSDI and returning to employment (maximum income levels apply)
+- Medicaid for persons who had SSI, SSDI and are returning to work (maximum income levels apply)